alexapps/simple-chat/README.md

 # Chat example

-## The back folder consist of
+## The "back" folder consist of
 1. api service that handles http and ws communication with the Web
 2. auth service responsible for the oAuth
 3. chat service - the chat itself.

-## The fron folder will consist the Web part.
+## The "front" folder will consist the Web part.
 It could be the Angular/React implementation

 ### The things to be done:
 #### common: